 Car Park During Darkness:

 All students, including those aged 13 or older, must be escorted through the car park during hours of darkness for safety reasons.
+PADA staff must be respected if they enforce this policy for everyone’s safety.

 Dogs are not permitted on school premises, including the car park, with the exception of certified guide dogs.